 Well hello!
 It’s been a while so first of all, belated Happy New Year nail art warriors!
 I hope you all had fabulous holiday.
 As for me, I had a very interesting one :) If you follow SoNailicious on Instagram, you know that I’ve been travelling through the snowy mountains of Siberia and the searing dunes of Abu Dhabi.
 It’s been incredibly inspiring and as always, I’ve been meticulously documenting my nail art ideas in my Little Book of Nail Art.
 So stay tuned, plenty travel inspired nail art coming your way!

-But before we proceed to nail arting our way through 2018, why don’t we make a few resolutions to improve our nails health?
+But before we proceed to nail arting our way through the new year, why don’t we make a few resolutions to improve our nails health?
 Whether you already have healthy nails or you’ve been trying to grow longer and stronger nails, these resolutions will come in handy.
 Because vigorous nail painting without proper care may take toll on the health of your nails.
 Also having healthy nails helps make your manicure last longer and prevents chipping (even gel manicure won’t last if your nails are brittle and dry) not to mention slightly longer nails mean you have even more space for nail art endeavors.

 Instead of a lengthy list of resolutions that no one in the history of humanity will be able to accomplish, I offer you a list of 8 simple actions that can be easily incorporated in your current nail care routine.
 Even if you add a couple of those to your routine, you will be able to improve your nails health significantly.

 8 resolutions to make right now for healthier and stronger nails: